TencentARC/ArcNerf/docs/expr.md

 What is special in the project is that you are free to separate fg_model and bkg_model.
 Full_model will auto merge the result.

-To get better fg_model for extraction, a sdf model is better.
-And you can still use `nerf++` or `instant-ngp` like multi-sphere/volume strcture for modeling unlimited background area.
+For fg_model, you can use density model or sdf model.
+And you can add `nerf++` or `instant-ngp` like multi-sphere/volume structure for modeling unlimited background area.

-TODO: Add real scene modeling samples and result.
+For the experiments on real 360 scene, you can visit [benchmark](benchmark.md) for detail.

 ------------------------------------------------------------------------------------------------------------